cytopia/devilbox/docs/custom-container/integrate-mailhog.rst

 The Devilbox ships various example configurations to overwrite the default stack.
 Those files are located under ``compose/`` in the Devilbox git directory.

-In case of Mailhog, the file is ``compose/docker-compose.override.yml-mailhog``.
+In case of MailHog, the file is ``compose/docker-compose.override.yml-mailhog``.
 This file must be copied into the root of the Devilbox git directory.

 +-----------------------+-------------------------------------------------+